ACTIVITIES AND OUTCOMES

-DIGINNO project has proved the potential of cross-border e-services and eReceipt, eCMR, and Know Your Customer (KYC) as mature show-cases.
+DIGINNO project proved the potential of cross-border e-services and eReceipt, eCMR, and Know Your Customer (KYC) as mature show-cases.

-One of the activities is to build on eCMR data exchange prototype technical solution focusing on agreed international standards, data-sets, and security levels.
-The prototype will be tested between at least two participating countries.
+One of the activities was to build on eCMR data exchange prototype technical solution focusing on agreed international standards, data-sets, and security levels.

-All show-cases will be researched further to agree on minimal data sets and standards for cross-border data exchange.
-This knowledge of eCMR, eReceipt, and KYC methodology will be written to a transnational governance framework to support their implementation.
+All show-cases were researched further to agree on minimal data sets and standards for cross-border data exchange.
+This knowledge of eCMR, eReceipt, and KYC methodology was written into a transnational governance framework to support their implementation.

-The project acknowledges that one year goes by quickly but digitalization and cross-border e-services offer endless developments.
-Therefore, the third goal of this work package is to establish a committed cross-border e-services stakeholder community to continue the projects, activities, and cooperation after the end of DINNOCAP.
+The project acknowledged that one year goes by quickly but digitalization and cross-border e-services offer endless developments.
+Therefore, the third goal of this work package was to establish a committed cross-border e-services stakeholder community to continue the projects, activities, and cooperation after the end of DINNOCAP.

 Kristi Aruküla, Project Manager